cepthomas/c_bag_of_tricks/README.md

 # c_bag_of_tricks
-- An ever-expanding collection of the C things I seem to use repeatedly.
+- An ever-expanding collection of the C things I use repeatedly.
 The primary focus is on utilities for embedded systems.
 There are lots of other ways to do this but I find most to be over-complicated.
 - There is some dynamic allocation, maybe I can make it all static eventually.
 No assert() are used.
 - No dependencies on third party components.